Overview

 • Invite a librarian to speak about information literacy and research practices at a class-meeting or embed them into your eLearning course site so they can interact with students online.

-• Request a library guide for a particular research area or subject students may struggle with, or share an existing one.
+• Share a library guide.
 These guides can now be embedded into eLearning course sites and can include information on content, research, and attribution styles.

-• Encourage students to read the attribution and plagiarism and copyright law basics pages on the Copyright on Campus library guide.
+• Encourage students to read the copyright law basics page on the Copyright on Campus library guide.

 References and Additional Resources